-The discount rate used to measure the Total OPEB Liability was 2.98%.
+The discount rate used to measure the Total OPEB Liability was 2.79%.
 Under the plan's funding policy, contributions are structured for short term funding of Premium Assistance.
 The funding policy sets contribution rates necessary to assure solvency of Premium Assistance through the third fiscal year after the actuarial valuation date.
 The Premium Assistance account is funded to establish reserves that are sufficient for the payment of Premium Assistance benefits for each succeeding year.
 Due to the short term funding policy, the OPEB plan's fiduciary net position was not projected to be sufficient to meet projected future benefit payments; therefore, the plan is considered a "pay-as-you-go" plan.
-A discount rate of 2.98%, which represents the S&P 20 year Municipal Bond Rate at June 30, 2018, was applied to all projected benefit payments to measure the total OPEB liability.
+A discount rate of 2.79%, which represents the S&P 20 year Municipal Bond Rate at June 30, 2019, was applied to all projected benefit payments to measure the total OPEB liability.

 Sensitivity of the System Net OPEB Liability to Change in Healthcare Cost Trend Rates Healthcare cost trends were applied to retirees receiving less than \$1,200 in annual Premium Assistance.
-As of June 30, 2018, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
+As of June 30, 2019, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
 The annual Premium Assistance reimbursement for qualifying retirees is capped at a maximum of \$1,200.
-As of June 30, 2017, 93,380 retirees were receiving the maximum amount allowed of \$1,200 per year.
-As of June 30, 2017, 1,077 members were receiving less than the maximum amount allowed of \$1,200 per year.
+As of June 30, 2019, 93,339 retirees were receiving the maximum amount allowed of \$1,200 per year.
+As of June 30, 2019, 780 members were receiving less than the maximum amount allowed of \$1,200 per year.
 The actual number of retirees receiving less than the \$1,200 per year cap is a small percentage of the total population and has a minimal impact on Healthcare Cost Trends as depicted below.

-Sensitivity of the System Net OPEB Liability to Change in Healthcare Cost Trend Rates (Cont.)
-The following presents the System net OPEB liability for June 30, 2018, calculated using current Healthcare cost trends as well as what the System net OPEB liability would be if its health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate:
+The following presents the System net OPEB liability for June 30, 2019, calculated using current Healthcare cost trends as well as what the System net OPEB liability would be if its health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate: